bandersongit/testing-abstract-data-types/article.md

 Based on this type and our intuitive understanding of what a payment method is, we can develop some plain English rules to describe what we expect to be true of _any_ payment method.

-- If there are $N in available funds and $M is spent, there should be \$(N-M) remaining
+- If there are $N in available funds and $M is spent, there should be $(N-M) remaining
 - Spending more than is available should return an Error

-When doing this exercise, the rules that we identify as part of our ADT are exactly the things that we wish to test.

 ### Translating to test cases

 Now we can begin to translate the rules into actual code.
-In reason, a natural way to build these tests independent of implementation is by using a functor (module function).
-Again note that if we defined our ADT using a module type we could use ordinary functions here instead.
+In Reason, a natural way to build these tests independent of implementation is by using a functor (module function).
+Again note that if we defined our ADT using a record type we could use ordinary functions here instead.

 ### PaymentMethodTest.re